zalando/package-build/README.md

 ================
 *created Wednesday, 11.
 June 2014 - updated Monday, 09.
 November 2015*

-This is the toolset for creating native system packages (.deb for Debian-like and .rpm for RedHat-like OSes), read more on [System Docu](https://wiki.tm.zalando/Packages-and-Repos).
+This is the Techmonkey's toolset for creating native system packages (.deb for Debian-like and .rpm for RedHat-like OSes).
+- whole process is triggered from Fabric tasks running on the "build host"
+- build slaves are Docker containers to have always a clean, well defined environment
+- actual package building is done with [fpm](https://github.com/jordansissel/fpm) and [fpm-cookery](https://github.com/bernd/fpm-cookery)

 ## Setup